hantuzun/jetman/README.md

+## Example Project
+An example API test project using Jetman is at: [github.com/emrehan/jetman-example](https://github.com/emrehan/jetman-example).

 ## How to Use Jetman?
  * Create a node project for testing your API and require Jetman: `jetman = require('jetman');`
  * Write your test modules in JavaScript files.